Béla, Duke of Slavonia: Family

 He was betrothed to Kunigunde of Ascania, daughter of Otto III, Margrave of Brandenburg, in 1261, after Béla IV and his long-time rival Ottokar II of Bohemia concluded a peace following the Battle of Kressenbrunn.
-Their wedding took place on 5 October 1264 near Pressburg.
+Their wedding took place on 5 October 1264 near Pressburg, at the bank of the river Fischa.
+According to Veronika Rudolf, it is also conceivable that the agreement between Ottokar II and Béla IV concluded only after 1262, when the Bohemian king tried to secure his hinterland and support Béla IV against his rebellious son Stephen.
 The event was reported in detail by Ottokar aus der Gaal's Steirische Reimchronik ("Styrian Rhyming Chronicle") written in the early 14th century.
 This is the only known description of a court ceremony from the age of Árpáds in Hungary.
 Organized by King Ottokar II, several princes and magnates from the Holy Roman Empire attended the wedding and the subsequent feast, in addition to the Hungarian royal family (the royal couple, Duke Stephen and Duke Béla of Macsó) and several barons of the realm.
+The wedding was celebrated by three bishops, John of Prague, Bruno of Olomouc and Berthold of Bamberg.
 According to the narration of the chronicle with dubious authenticity, when a knight's tournament (buhurt) took place, the Hungarians misunderstood the situation and left the ceremony prematurely, including the newlywed husband Béla.

 Around 1267, Kunigunde was pregnant, but the fate of the child, if was born alive at all, is unknown.
 After Béla's death, Kunigunde married to Waleran IV, Duke of Limburg in 1273.
+Ottokar entrusted Siegfried II of Westerburg to conduct the process.
 This marriage remained childless too.
 Kunigunde widowed for the second time in 1279.
 She died sometime after 1292.